 By course planning, we are referring to the things you do to prepare for an upcoming course, tasks during the course, and responsibilities at the conclusion of a course.
-If you are seeking information about the design of a new course, please explore our instructional design and instructional delivery format resources for further reference.
+If you are seeking information about the design of a new course, please explore our instructional design and resources for further reference.

 - Ensure that you have regular learner-educator, learner-learner, and learner-content interactions.

 - Promptly grade and provide feedback (via grade center or box view) on learner work to foster future success.

 - Monitor learner attendance, participation, and performance, communicating to learners as appropriate on related trends.
 The Performance Dashboard in Blackboard may be helpful to track interaction with online content and activities.